seandstewart/bardly/pending/tragedies/king-lear/12-player.md

 Come on, my boy: how dost, my boy? art cold?
 I am cold myself.
 Where is this straw, my fellow?
 The art of our necessities is strange,
 That can make vile things precious.
-Come,
-your hovel.
+Come, your hovel.

 *Exeunt KING LEAR and KENT*

 **Fool**
 This is a brave night to cool a courtezan.
 I'll speak a prophecy ere I go:

+*\[Recites]*
 When priests are more in word than matter;
 When brewers mar their malt with water;
 When nobles are their tailors' tutors;